Treating coughs and colds in children

 Last published: Jul 14, 2020

 Coughs and colds are common in young children.
 Although these illnesses usually last only a few days, they can be hard on children and on their parents, who want to help their child feel better.
-However, parents looking to ease their child’s symptoms with an over-the-counter medicine might be surprised to find few options.
+However, parents looking to ease their child’s symptoms with an over-the-counter medication might be surprised to find few options for young children.

-There are some treatments that are suitable for younger children with coughs and colds.
+Some treatments are suitable for younger children who have coughs and colds.
 But you still need to take great care to never give more than the recommended dose.

-Also, bear in mind that most colds and coughs clear up on their own within a few days.
-Medicines won’t cure the cough or cold.
+Also, keep in mind that most colds and coughs clear up on their own within a few days.
+Medications won’t cure the cough or cold.
 They will only help make the symptoms a little milder.

 - For treating coughs you can use honey and lemon mixed with some water.
 However, you should never give honey to babies under 1 year old, as they could develop a rare but serious illness called infant botulism.